UntitledsTakenNOOOO/dehacked-attack/README.md

 STRAIN (1997):
 * Subverted Guard: A simple re-skin of the chaingunner.
 * Class 2 Imp: Moving much faster than normal imps, these guys also fire on repeat.
+* Holobot: A flying drone that fires slow moving revenant missiles.
+Spawns with cacodemons.
+* Invisible Holobot: A spectral variant of the previous monsters.
+Spawns with pain elementals.
+* Doppleganger: A variant of the lost soul, these guys will use an imp's attack before charging.
 * Skinless Demon: These guys are colored red and are more durable than normal demons, with the odd amount of exactly 217 health.
-* Doppleganger: A variant of the lost soul, these guys will use an imp's attack before charging.
 * Minister of Hate: A miniture cyberdemon with 300 health, firing singular rockets.
-Spawns in the revenant slot on rare occasions.
+Spawns in the revenant slot on rare occasions, and has +NORADIUSDMG.
 * Demon Lord: A white hell noble with 1400 health that fires baron balls in mancubus-like spreads.
 Spawns with barons, and is potentially very deadly.
-	* Change: The animation is broken in the original STRAIN, causing it to fire faster than intended.
+	* Change: The attack animation is broken in the original STRAIN, causing it to fire faster than intended.
 This has been corrected.

 SCYTHE II (2005):
 * Evil Marine: He's an absolute terror to be up against due to his plasma rifle and high movement speed.
 Spawns in the archvile slot.